 By A1, advice is potentially valuable for both signal-types.
-Hence, the first-best solution is that both signal-types receive truthful advice and then take the decision that corresponds to the state that emerges as more likely.
+Hence, the first-best solution is that both signal-types receive truthful advice and then take the decision equal to the state that emerges as more likely.

 Yet, if both signal-types always ask for advice, the advisors may not have the incentive to provide truthful advice.
-So, we ask the question: What is the maximum aggregation of information subject to the incentive compatibility constraint of the advisors?
+So, in this section we examine the following question: